Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Lambda expressions

-Use lambda expressions when appropriate, e.g. to pass a short comparaison function to an std algorithm.
+Use lambda expressions when appropriate, e.g., to pass a short comparison function to an std algorithm.

 Always use explicit captures by specifying which variables do you want, and make sure that the lifetime of the variable is longer than the lifetime of the lambda when capturing by reference or capturing a pointer.

-Keep unnamed lambdas short and without a lot of captures.
+Keep unnamed lambdas short and with as few captures as possible.

 Specify the return type of the lambda explicitly only when it is not obvious to the readers.